Class diagram: Association

+There are three types of association: simple association, shared aggregation, composite aggregation (composition).
+An association can be navigable in one or more directions.
+The navigability does not have to be explicitly specified.
+An open-headed arrow on the side of a class documents that the class can be reached efficiently at run-time from the opposite side.
+A unidirectional navigation is shown with a little cross on the association line on the side of the class that cannot be reached.
+For instance, a flight class is associated with a plane class bi-directionally.

 Aggregation

 Aggregation is a variant of the "has a" association relationship; aggregation is more specific than association.
 It is an association that represents a part-whole or part-of relationship.
 As shown in the image, a Professor 'has a' class to teach.
 As a type of association, an aggregation can be named and have the same adornments that an association can.
 However, an aggregation may not involve more than two classes; it must be a binary association.
 Furthermore, there is hardly a difference between aggregations and associations during implementation, and the diagram may skip aggregation relations altogether.

 Aggregation can occur when a class is a collection or container of other classes, but the contained classes do not have a strong lifecycle dependency on the container.
 The contents of the container still exist when the container is destroyed.

 In UML, it is graphically represented as a hollow diamond shape on the containing class with a single line that connects it to the contained class.
 The aggregate is semantically an extended object that is treated as a unit in many operations, although physically it is made of several lesser objects.